luss/pgmanage/README.md

 # PgManage
 ![](https://pgmanage.readthedocs.io/en/latest/_images/intro.png)

-PgManage is a Postgres management GUI, though we will be adding features for developers the initial focus is on the "management" of Postgres.
+PgManage is a modern Postgres-centric graphical database client, though we will be adding features for developers the initial focus is on the "management" of Postgres.

-We proudly leverage all of the great work Open Source work done by the original (now dormant) project https://github.com/OmniDB/OmniDB
+We proudly leverage all of the great work done by the original (now dormant) project https://github.com/OmniDB/OmniDB